EARLY BIRD DEADLINE EXTENDED UNTIL SUNDAY, JANUARY 31, 2021

 11. DURATIONS & EDITING: All commercial breaks must be removed from the entry.

-12. You may submit a report that aired in two parts (e.g. in Diversity and Sports categories) as long as maximum category duration limits are observed.
+12. You may submit a report that aired in two parts (e.g. in Sports categories) as long as maximum category duration limits are observed.

 A promo is required for each entry but is NOT judged as part of your entry.
 Promos belonging to winning National and Network entries will be shown at the RTDNA National Awards Gala